the1lab/1lab/src/Cat/Allegory/Morphism.lagda.md

 ```
 -->

-# Morphisms in an Allegory
+# Morphisms in an allegory

 This module defines a couple of important classes of morphisms that can
 be found in an allegory.

-# Reflexive Morphisms
+# Reflexive morphisms

 A morphism $f : X \to X$ in an allegory is **reflexive** if $id \le f$.